-34. Broken Shifts (Excluding Health Professional Classifications)
+34. Broken Shifts (Aged Care and Nursing Classifications only)

-- 34.1 Broken shifts for the purpose of this clause means a shift worked by an Employee that includes one or more breaks (other than a meal break): - (a) totalling not more than four hours and where the span of hours is not more than 12 hours (when working a broken shift in an Aged Care setting) - (b) where the span of hours is not more than 12 hours (when working a broken shift in a Home Care setting) - 34.2 For classifications working in an Aged Care Setting, a broken shift may be worked where there is mutual agreement between the Employer and Employee to work the broken shift.
-For nurse Employees under this subclause, a broken shift may be worked where there is mutual agreement in writing. - 34.3 Payment for a broken shift will be at ordinary pay with penalty rates and shift allowances in accordance with clause 38 Shiftwork, with shift allowances being determined by the commencing time of the broken shift (for broken shifts in an Aged Care Setting).
-Broken shifts taking place in a Home Care Setting will have shift allowances determined by the finishing time of the broken shift. - 34.4 All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time. - 34.5 For permanent part-time and casual Employees working in the Aged Care setting each portion of the shift must be a minimum payment of two hours. - 34.6 An Employee must receive a minimum break of 10 hours between broken shifts rostered on successive days.
+- 34.1 Broken shifts for the purpose of this clause means a shift worked by an Employee that includes one or more breaks (other than a meal break) totalling not more than four hours and where the span of hours is not more than 12 hours. - 34.2 A broken shift may be worked where there is mutual agreement between the Employer and Employee to work the broken shift.
+For Nursing Employees, a broken shift may be worked where there is mutual agreement in writing. - 34.3 Payment for a broken shift will be at ordinary pay with penalty rates and shift allowances in accordance with ciause 39 Shiftwork, with shift allowances being determined by the commencing time of the broken shift. - 34.4 All work performed beyond the maximum span of 12 hours for a broken shift will be paid at double time. - 34.5 For permanent part-time and casual Employees each portion of the shift must be a minimum payment of two hours. - 34.6 An Employee must receive a minimum break of 10 hours between broken shifts rostered on successive days.